Dgab8898/ML_project_predicting_heart_disease/README.md

 ## **Data source**
-UCI - Machine Learning Repository
+UCI - Machine Learning Repository;
-Center for Machine Learning and Intelligent Systems The UCI Machine Learning Repository is a collection of databases, domain theories, and data generators that are used by the machine learning community for the empirical analysis of machine learning algorithms. the original source form Blood Transfusion Service Center Data Set
+Center for Machine Learning and Intelligent Systems [The UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.ph) is a collection of databases, domain theories, and data generators that are used by the machine learning community for the empirical analysis of machine learning algorithms. the original source form Blood Transfusion Service Center Data Set

 ## **Installation**